-In contrast to Bahia Honda State Park near Big Pine Key that hosts over 400,000 visitors annually, with long lines of cars waiting to get in most days, the parking lots of the hidden four are rarely full and fewer than 10% of the tourist numbers.
+In contrast to Bahia Honda State Park near Big Pine Key that hosts over 400,000 visitors annually, with long lines of cars waiting to get in most days, the parking lots of the hidden four are rarely full and overall they have fewer than 10% of the tourist numbers.
 Rarely do I run into other kayakers and even more rarely other anglers, and even if I do there are miles of shoreline and flats to fish.

 These four state parks have now become a destination for me, not an afterthought.
 In the series of articles that follow on each of the hidden gems, I will take you on an angling tour with some fascinating history and nature tidbits thrown in.
 This is the second of the series featuring an offshore key with good fishing as well as an intriguing botanical oddity, a rare lignumvitae tree stand whose wood is so dense it will sink in water, was used for key parts of the first U.S. nuclear sub and Pete Seeger’s favorite banjo!!
 Talk about versatility.

 LIGNUMVITAE KEY BOTANICAL STATE PARK

 Want a shot at toothy barracuda, jacks, big bones, and maybe a tarpon while plying some of the most pristine shorelines I’ve seen in Florida while getting an intriguing botanical and history lesson to boot?
 Look no further than Lignumvitae Key.
 While reachable only by private boat or tour, the paddle out to Lignumvitae is a just short 1 ¼ mile from the Indian Key Boat Ramp near Mile Marker 79 on the Overseas Highway.
 It can be combined in a long day trip with a visit to Indian Key Historical State Park just to the south of the highway (See the first article in this serious for more on Indian Key.)
 The park and island are named after the rare virgin stand of unusual Lignumvitae (Tree of Life) trees in the tropical hardwood forest that covers the key.